Posted by Monish Vora

 Let’s have a quick look into the history of hashtags and check out how it has evolved to be such a hit amongst the users throughout all the social media platforms.

 • 2007: After being proposed for the first time on Twitter, the hashtags were used with #sandiegofire during the wildfire in California.

-• 2009: Twitter now accepts hashtag by linking anything preceded with the # symbol.
+• 2009: Twitter now accepts hashtags by linking anything preceded with the # symbol.

-• 2013: Flickr started supporting hashtags from March.
+• 2013: Flickr started supporting hashtags in March.
 By the end of June, even Facebook started supporting hashtags.

 Regardless of how they started, hashtags have now become an essential part of marketing on social media and if used properly, they could help in building a community, grow the following and impart vital points within your own posts.

 • More than 70% of users use hashtags on their mobile

 • Only 30% use the hashtag on their PC’s or laptops